akuhara/MC3deconv/README.md

-# MC3deconv

-Multichannel deconvolution by Markov-chain Monte Calro
+# MC3deconv (Multi-Channel deconvolution by Markov-Chain Monte Calro

-## What's MC3deconv?

-One of the purposes of seismology is to explore the Earth's subsurface structure using seismic waveforms.
-The receiver function method was invented in the 1970s for extracting useful information from the waveforms.
-The method eliminates the incident wavelet shape from the teleseismic waveforms by deconvolution that enables to detect useful signal such as P-to-S converted phases.
-Behind the many successful applications, conventional receiver function methods often fail due to numerical instability of the deconvolution and strong multiples.
+One of the purposes of seismology is to investigate the Earth's subsurface structure using seismic waveforms.
+The receiver function method extracts useful signals (i.e., P-to-S converted phases) from the teleseismic waveforms by deconvolving P component records from the corresponding SV comonents.
+Behind the many successful applications, conventional receiver function methods often fail due to numerical instability of the deconvolution and strong multiples on the P components.

 The technique developed here, MC3deconv, nicely overcomes these issues.
-The method utilizes the equation of multichannel deconvolution, not requiring the problematic deconvolution and approximation of the incident wavelet.
-To regularize the inverse problem, receiver-sided Green's functions are expressed in the form of successive pulses.
+The method optimizes the equation of multichannel deconvolution, in which two components of the reciver-sided Green's functions are related directly without deconvolution.
+To regularize the inverse problem, these Green's functions are expressed in the form of successive pulses.
 The number of pulses, their timing, and amplitudes are inverted using Bayesian techniques, the reversible-jump Markov-chain Monte Carlo and the Parallel Tempering.

 More details can be found in [the paper by T. Akuhara (currently in revision)].